AINxtGenDev/amar_max2_multiplayer_snake/README.md

 pm2 resurrect
 ```

-See our [PM2 documentation](DEPLOYMENT.md) for more commands and details.

 ## 🎮 How to Play

 1. Enter your name and game room ID (or use the default)